pozitronik/sinner/README.md

 * `--temp-dir`: defaults to the `temp` subdirectory in the application directory.
 A way to provide a directory, where processed (and, in the case of `--in-memory=false`, extracted too) frames will be saved.
 * `--benchmark`: runs a benchmark on a selected `frame-processor` to determine the optimal value for the execution-threads parameter.
 Additionally, you can specify the `--execution-provider` parameter to choose a specific execution provider (if not provided, all available providers will be tried in sequence).
 Furthermore, you have the option to specify the `--source` and `--target` parameters to use custom files during the benchmark (if not provided, default test files will be used).
 * `--gui`: starts in GUI mode (experimental).
+* `--scale`: Scales output frames to certain float value.
+Example: `--scale=0.5` will halve frame in both size and `--scale=2` will zoom it twice.
+* `--height`: Set output frames height to this integer value, the width also will be scaled proportional.
+* `--width`: Set output frames width to this integer value, the height also will be scaled proportional.
+* `--height-max`: Set output frames height to this integer value, but only if current frame height is greater.
+The width also will be scaled proportional.
+* `--width-max`: Set output frames width to this integer value, but only if current frame width is greater.
+The width also will be scaled proportional.
+* `--height-max`: Set output frames height to this integer value, but only if current frame height is smaller.
+The width also will be scaled proportional.
+  * `--width-max`: Set output frames width to this integer value, but only if current frame width is smaller.
+The width also will be scaled proportional.
+  **Note 1**: The size keys priority is: all `height` keys will be used in the first place; if they skipped, then all `width` keys will be used; and if no `height` or `width` keys are provided, then `scale` key is used.

 ## Built-in frame processors